NixOS/rfcs/rfcs/0125-bootspec.md

     // (Optional) Path to the initrd
     "initrd": "/nix/store/xxx-initrd-linux/initrd",

-    // (Optional) path to a tool to dynamically add secrets to an initrd "initrdSecrets": "/nix/store/xxx-append-secrets/bin/append-initrd-secrets",
+    // (Optional) Path to a tool to dynamically add secrets to an initrd "initrdSecrets": "/nix/store/xxx-append-secrets/bin/append-initrd-secrets",

     // (Required) Path to the kernel image